 One point, however, to be aware of whenever discussions of the Rosary occur is its Biblical relevance.
-What I mean is, this is a site that is dedicated to the Bible, and in all honesty, the Rosary has no basis in the Bible, outside of the fact that the Lord's Prayer is said.
+What I mean is, this is a site that is dedicated to the Bible, and in all honesty, the Rosary's Biblical basis can seem dubious at times.

 The Bible verse “Be still and know that I am God,” means that when we cease the external energy of our bodies for a moment, we can then direct that unused energy internally – through our mind's eye.
 The Biblical evidence to this effect is compelling.
 One thing that is for certain, according to scripture, is that the Temple of God dwells within us, and through Christian meditation, the door to this spiritual realm is opened.
 Intense focus on God is the key to enter.

 So to dismiss Christian meditation, and instead only utilize prayer to enhance your spirituality as a Christian is to greatly diminish the full breadth of your relationship with God.
 People often lament that God does not answer their prayers.
 The Bible tells us: Be still and focus on God, and the temple within you will be full of light.
 It is inside this temple where the answers to all of your prayers reside.
 Enter through the practice of meditation, and you will "see" (so to speak) what God has to say to you.